-One of the first things I purchased soon after I got my Dell Inspiron 5490 All-In-One desktop computer was standby UPS system.
+One of the first things I purchased soon after I got my Dell Inspiron 5490 All-In-One desktop computer was a standby UPS system.

-I’ve thought about getting one a few years back, when I had the Apple iMac but for some reason, it slipped my mind and totally forgot about it.
+I’ve thought about getting one a few years back when I had the Apple iMac but for some reason, it slipped my mind, and totally forgot about it.

 For those who aren’t familiar with UPS systems, UPS stands for (Uninterruptible Power Supply).
 According to the PC Mag encyclopedia, a UPS or UPS system is a device that provides battery backup when the electrical power fails or drops to an unacceptable voltage level.
 Small UPS systems provide power for a few minutes; enough to power down the computer in an orderly manner, while larger systems have enough battery for several hours.
-In mission critical datacenters, UPS systems are used for just a few minutes until electrical generators take over.
+In mission-critical data centers, UPS systems are used for just a few minutes until electrical generators take over.

 Being a Prime member, Amazon is always my first option whenever I need to purchase something online.
 After doing some research and browsing, I decided to buy the CyberPower ST425 UPS System which retails for $58.99 CAD.
 I picked this product because it had all the necessary features I needed from a UPS system.
-Another reason is because it has very good reviews (73% 5-star ratings out of 700+ reviews).
+Another reason is that it has very good reviews (73% 5-star ratings out of 700+ reviews).